Williloo/sus1531/README.md

     <td>
       <ul>
         <li>Appropriate use of Javascript data structures (arrays, objects, etc.).</li>
-        <li>Appropriate style as described in section 7.4. and all lecture material</li>
+        <li>Appropriate style and documentation as described in section 7.4. and all lecture material</li>
         <li>Appropriate layout of files and use of modularity to reduce repetition and improve readability.</li>
         <li>Through comments/naming it is clear what the code is doing via human reading.
 Error messages aren't marked for quality.</li>
         <li>Appropriate application of good software design practices.</li>